peter88213/yw-table/README.md

 This is Open Source software, and *yw-table* is licensed under GPLv3.
 See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/yw-table/blob/main/LICENSE) file.

-The modules in the *widgets* package are published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).